History of Knutsford services

 1978 formal inspection

-The bridge-café was changed from a transport café to a general purpose one, with a new, general-purpose commercial drivers area shoehorned in the corner.
-It had been reported that the original transport café had never been fully open.
+The transport café was changed a general purpose one, with a new commercial drivers area shoehorned in the corner.
 The new bridge-café had bright orange and yellow furnishings, while the restaurant had an open-kitchen and plastic seats.

-The services employed a Lyons ice cream trailer which moved between the two sides.
+The service area employed a Lyons ice cream trailer which moved between the two sides.
 It also trialled a trolley service in the car park but it made little money.
 Rank wanted to add a takeaway unit, which eventually arrived in the form of Wimpy Express.

-A 1978 government review described the services as "appalling and rather tatty".
+A 1978 government review described the service area as "appalling and rather tatty".
 As profits began to increase, a £1million refurbishment was carried out in 1982.

 On the southbound side, an extension was built in the 1970s, creating a large, bland, grey wall.
 After the car parks were swapped, this became the main entrance.
 This was eventually wrapped in bright green colours.
 Inside, Pavilion provided the restaurant servery with bright red and white tiles, brown tiled flooring, and green and red fittings.